JifuZhao/UIUC-Courses/UIUC_STAT542/README.md

-# Repository for UIUC STAT 542: Statistical Learning (Spring 2017)
+# UIUC STAT 542: Statistical Learning (Spring 2017)

 There are 6 small projects, including:
 * Predict the Housing Prices in Ames